Uninett/nav/doc/intro/getting-organized.rst

 the case of secondary network addresses or when both IPv4 and IPv6 are deployed in a subnet.

-NAV features a subnet matrix tool, which charts your subnet allocations and their utilization percentages.
+NAV features a subnet matrix tool which charts your subnet allocations and their utilization percentages.
 To take advantage of this, you must manually add one ore more *scope prefixes* through the SeedDB *Prefix* tab.
 Each scope prefix will usually correspond to an IP address block you have been assigned